patricksebastien/thereminacrayon/README.md

 ## FCB1010 (midi pedal)
 Using the UNO firmware with the dedicated software to setup the pedal.
-Using the stompbox mode (upper row is boolean), Here's the current config:
+Here's the current config:

 Preset 01:
 @TODO